OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Data Processing and Statistical Comparison

 \section{Data Processing and Statistical Comparison}

-\textbf{Data Processing Differences against SVD}.
-Our data processing pipeline draws inspiration primarily from the SVD pipeline, yet several distinctions exist: 1) \textit{Visual quality evaluation}: Both SVD and our~\datasetname~utilize an aesthetic predictor to retain highly aesthetic videos.
-Additionally,~\datasetname~integrates the recent model DOVER~\cite{wu2023dover} to assess the video clarity, preserving high-quality videos with clean textures.
-2) \textit{Motion evaluation}: SVD utilizes the traditional Farneback optical flow method and RAFT~\cite{teed2020raft} to estimate optical flows.
-In contrast, \datasetname~adopts a more efficient UniMatch~\cite{xu2023unifying} to achieve better optical flows, addressing not only static videos but also those with fast movements.
-3) \textit{Time consistency evaluation}: SVD employs clip extraction solely to prevent sudden video changes, whereas~\datasetname~supplements this by employing CLIP~\cite{radford2021clip} to remove flicker videos.
+\textbf{Data Processing Differences against SVD~\citep{blattmann2023svd}}.
+Our data processing pipeline draws inspiration from the SVD pipeline, yet several distinctions exist: 1) \textit{Visual quality evaluation}: Both SVD and our~\datasetname~utilize an aesthetic predictor to retain highly aesthetic videos.
+Additionally,~\datasetname~integrates the recent model DOVER~\citep{wu2023dover} to assess the video clarity, preserving high-quality videos with clean textures.
+2) \textit{Motion evaluation}: SVD utilizes the traditional Farneback optical flow method and RAFT~\citep{teed2020raft} to estimate optical flows.
+In contrast, \datasetname~adopts a more efficient UniMatch~\citep{xu2023unifying} to achieve better optical flows, addressing not only static videos but also those with fast movements.
+3) \textit{Time consistency evaluation}: SVD employs clip extraction solely to prevent sudden video changes, whereas~\datasetname~ additionally removes flicker videos.
 4) \textit{Processing efficiency}: SVD initially extracts video clips and then filters from a large pool, while~\datasetname~first selects high-quality videos and then extracts clips, significantly enhancing processing efficiency.
 Finally,~\datasetname~will be made publicly available, while the training dataset in SVD is not.

 \textbf{Comparison with Panda-50M}.
 The statistical comparisons between~\datasetname~and Panda-50M are illustrated in Figure~\ref{fig:dataset_distribution}.
 1) \textit{Video Aesthetics Distribution}: Our subsets Ours-0.6M and Ours-0.4M exhibit higher aesthetics scores compared to Panda-50M, suggesting superior visual quality.
 2) \textit{Video Motion Distribution}: Our subsets display a higher proportion of videos with moderate motion, implying smoother and more consistent motion.
 Conversely, Panda-50M appears to contain numerous videos with flickering and static scenes.
-3) \textit{Video Temporal Consistency Distribution}:
+3) \textit{Video Temporal Consistency Distribution}: Our subsets exhibit a more balanced distribution of moderate temporal consistency values, whereas Panda-50M includes videos with either static or excessively dynamic motion.
+4) \textit{Caption Length Distribution}: Our subsets feature significantly longer captions than Panda-50M, providing richer semantic information.
+Overall, \datasetname~demonstrates superior quality and descriptive richness, particularly in aesthetics, motion, temporal consistency, caption length and clarity as well.